-The limiter circuit with the two back to back diodes, is an old classic that will look familiar to anyone who ever worked with short wave radio circuitry.
-It's a very non-linear circuit giving good overload protection from large spikes and overloads.
+The limiter circuit with the two back-to-back diodes, is an old classic that will look familiar to anyone who has ever worked with short wave radio circuitry.
+It is a very non-linear circuit giving good overload protection from large spikes and overloads.
 We provided for this because we wanted to use the circuit in combination with arbitrary sound sources extending into the ultrasonic range: bats, small bells, key-rattle, breaking glass, gas leaks etc. In a measurement system, this part of the circuit is inappropriate.
 It distorts amplitude measurement and thus body surface estimation.
-But if signal levels are kept below the forward voltage of the diodes, the circuit can very well be used for reliable amplitude calculations.
-To make the adjustment of the input levels easier, we have made a small analogue readout as follows:
+But if signal levels are kept below the forward voltage of the diodes, the circuit can be used very well for reliable amplitude calculations.
+To make the adjustment of the input levels easier, we have made a small analogue readout (Figure 7).